hashicorp/nomad/website/source/guides/acl.html.markdown

 # ACL System

 Nomad provides an optional Access Control List (ACL) system which can be used to control access to data and APIs.
 The ACL is [Capability-based](https://en.wikipedia.org/wiki/Capability-based_security), relying on tokens which are associated with policies to determine which fine grained rules can be applied.
-It is very similar to [AWS IAM](https://aws.amazon.com/iam/) in many ways.
+Nomad's capability based ACL system is very similar to the design of [AWS IAM](https://aws.amazon.com/iam/).

 # ACL System Overview

-The ACL system is designed to be easy to use, fast to enforce, and flexible to new policies, all while providing administrative insight.
+The ACL system is designed to be easy to use and fast to enforce while providing administrative insight.
 At the highest level, there are three major components to the ACL system:

 ![ACL Overview](/assets/images/acl.jpg)